kaisenlinux/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 We will address the two principles step by step.
 As the first step, VBDM’s parallelism is designed as below:
 - We don’t create the load balancing mechanism for the first step, we don’t detect the accessibility of the volume/volume snapshot explicitly.
 Instead, we create the backupPod/restorePod under the help of Kubernetes, Kubernetes schedules the backupPod/restorePod to the appropriate node, then the data movement controller on that node will handle the DataUpload/DataDownload CR there, so the resource will be consumed from that node.
-- We don’t expose the configurable concurrency value in one node, instead, the concurrency value in value will be set to 1, that is, there is no concurrency in one node.
+- We expose the configurable concurrency value per node, for details of how the concurrency number constraints various backups and restores which share VGDP, check the [node-agent concurrency design][3].

 As for the resource consumption, it is related to the data scale of the data movement activity and it is charged to node-agent pods, so users should configure enough resource to node-agent pods.
-Meanwhile, Pod Volume Backup/Restore are also running in node-agent pods, we don’t restrict the concurrency of these two types.
-For example, in one node, one Pod Volume Backup and one DataUpload could run at the same time, in this case, the resource will be shared by the two activities.

 ## Progress Report
 When a DUCR/DDCR is in InProgress phase, users could check the progress.